 Depsite the serious topic, the video has a soothing element to it as Sam applies her makeup while sharing the story, creating a relaxed and conversational tone.

-Throughout her story, Sam shares some of the makeup she is applying, ending the look with a beautiful red lip.
-It may seem like a odd fit considering the topic, but it created a more open feel to the video, reminding us of the type of deep conversation you might have with a friend while getting ready for an evening out.
+Throughout her story, Sam discusses some of the makeup she is applying, ending the look with a beautiful red lip.
+It may seem like a odd fit considering the topic, but it creates a more open feel to the video.
+It reminds us of the type of deep conversation you might have with a friend while getting ready for an evening out.

 Sam’s reasoning for sharing her story so openly really makes the video stand out.
-She ends it by saying that she didn’t make for herself, mentioning that that “I have everything under control and don’t need advice.”
-It was because, as she puts it, “I know what it like to be in a situation where I didn’t know I had depression and the only person who knew I had depression was someone who had experienced depression before.”
+She ends it by saying that she didn’t make it for herself, mentioning that that “I have everything under control and don’t need advice” – it was because, as she puts it, “I know what it like to be in a situation where I didn’t know I had depression and the only person who knew I had depression was someone who had experienced depression before”.

-To Sam, Andrea and all the other content creators who opened up their stories surrounding mental health, not just for #TimeToTalk but all year around, we would like to say thank you.
+To Sam, Andrea, and all the other content creators who have shared their stories about mental health problems – not just for #TimeToTalk, but all year around – we would like to say thank you.
 Your voices are making a difference and your bravery is noticed.